Pagani Huayra: Tricolore

-Huayra R
+R

-In March 2021, Pagani introduced the Huayra R, a track-only version of the Huayra and the successor of the Pagani Zonda R. The Huayra R uses the "Pagani V12-R", a version of the 6.0 L naturally aspirated Mercedes-Benz V12 engine built from the ground up by HWA AG to produce 850 PS at 8,250 rpm as well as 750 Nm of torque at 5,500 rpm to 8300 rpm, and a redline at 9,000 rpm.
-The Huarya R has a 6-speed sequential transmission newly developed for the car, and various weight saving measures have resulted in a lower dry weight of 1,050 kg.
+In March 2021, Pagani introduced the Huayra R, a track-only version of the Huayra and the successor of the Pagani Zonda R. The Huayra R uses the "Pagani V12-R" a 6.0 L naturally aspirated V12 engine built from the ground up by HWA AG to produce 850 PS at 8,250 rpm as well as 750 Nm of torque at 5,500 rpm to 8300 rpm, and a redline at 9,000 rpm.
+The Huayra R has a 6-speed sequential transmission newly developed for the car, and various weight saving measures have resulted in a lower dry weight of 1,050 kg.

-Pagani plans a limited 30-car production run for the Huayra R, similar to the limited 15-car production run of the track-only version of the Pagani Zonda, the Zonda R.

-It will cost €2.6mln + taxes (around $3.1mln + taxes).
+Pagani plans a limited 30-car production run for the Huayra R, similar to the limited 15-car production run of the track-only version of the Pagani Zonda, the Zonda R. It will cost €2.6 million (around $3.1 million), plus applicable taxes.

-Huayra Codalunga
+Codalunga

-On June 16, 2022, Pagani introduced the Huayra Codalunga, a 5 units limited version of the Huayra, to pay homage to the lines of racecars from the 1960s, like the Porsche 917 (Horacio's favorite car).
+On 16 June 2022, Pagani introduced the Huayra Codalunga, a 5 units limited version of the Huayra, to pay homage to the lines of racecars from the 1960s, like the Porsche 917 (Horacio's favorite car).
 Prices started at €7mln+tax (around $7.36mln+tax) with all 5 units being sold before its unveiling.
 This car was the result of a special project by Pagani Grandi Complicazioni.

+Imola Roadster

+On 23 November 2023, Pagani introduced the Imola Roadster, the convertible version of the Pagani Imola but inspired by the Huayra R.

+The Imola Roadster uses the same Mercedes-AMG V12, 6.0-liter twin-turbo engine to produce 850 PS (625 kW; 838 hp) at 5,600 rpm as well as 1,100 N⋅m (553 lbf⋅ft) of torque from 3,600 to 5,600 rpm.

+Production of the Imola Roadster will be limited to 8 units only.

+R Evo Roadster

+In February 2024, Pagani univeiled the Huayra R Evo Roadster.
+It is at the same time a longtail and an open top variant of the Huayra R. This version preserves the naturally aspirated V12 already used on the R.

+Codalunga Speedster

+On 8 July 2025, Pagani introduced the Huayra Codalunga Speedster, the open top variant of the Huayra Codalunga.
+Unlike the coupé version, production of this model will be limited to 10 units only.

 Special editions

 Lampo

-In December 2017, Pagani introduced the Huayra Lampo in partnership with Lapo Elkann of Garage Italia Customs.
-The car is inspired by the Fiat Turbina concept introduced in 1954.
-This particular Huayra gets the ‘Tempesta’ pack too: larger front openings, plus new aero elements on the front splitter and sills.
+In December 2017, Pagani introduced the Huayra Lampo (Italian for "lightning") in partnership with Lapo Elkann of Garage Italia Customs.
+This one-off was inspired by the Fiat Turbina concept revealed in 1954.
+This particular Huayra also received the "Tempesta" pack: larger front openings, plus new aero elements on the front splitter and sills.